tjuliucheng/Multimodal-Visual-Reasoning-Dataset/README.md

 ## 2. Enhanced Visible-Infrared Artificial Camouflage Dataset (EVIAC)

 To promote the development of camouflaged object detection in real and complex scenes, this study constructed a novel large-scale multimodal camouflage dataset EVIAC.
 This dataset is an extension of the VIAC dataset, integrating real artificial camouflage scenes and multi style transfer images.
 Combined with physical simulation technology, the scene is extended to four typical adversarial environments including snow, fog, and forest.
 The dataset is expanded to 6000 pairs, aiming to improve the robustness and generalization ability of the model under cross environment and cross style conditions.
-VIAC dataset is stored in [Google Drive](https://drive.google.com/file/d/11qYl6zW7t5BGx1zWJ30dNZxCi7s8xK8S/view?usp=drive_link).
+EVIAC dataset is stored in [Google Drive](https://drive.google.com/file/d/11qYl6zW7t5BGx1zWJ30dNZxCi7s8xK8S/view?usp=drive_link).
 The relevant work on this dataset has been accepted.

 ### **[Hierarchical Cross-Modal Reasoning for Visible-Infrared Camouflaged Object Detection]**,  TMM 2026
 ### Authors